 Series of lectures were also delivered by seasoned academicians after whom participants were divided into syndicates for brainstorming, contributions, questions, observations and feedback.

 The Deans of faculties also gave a brief on their various faculties.
 They were Professor OE Tangban of the faculty of Arts and Social Sciences (FASS), Professor SC Osuala of the Faculty of Science (FS) and Dr DS Nyitamen of Faculty of Engineering (FE).
 Briefs were also entertained from the Heads of Centers.
 The briefs were geared towards identifying the challenges of the various units while also acknowledging their achievements.

-In his vote of thanks, the AR thanked the Commandant for the support and direction given the branch.
+In his vote of thanks, the AR thanked the former Commandant for the support and direction given the branch.
 He enumerated the supports as staff motivation and incentives, research grants, review of processes and structures, systematic and transparent process in recruitment of staff and enlistment of cadets.
 Others are, making it possible for staff to access the federal housing scheme loan and renovation and furnishing of the branch.
-He applauded the Commandant saying he will go down in history as one that has impacted on the academic branch more than any other in the history of the academy.
-Finally, he promised the Commandant that with the AP steering the affairs of the branch, desired result will be delivered.
+He applauded the former Commandant saying he will go down in history as one that has impacted on the academic branch more than any other in the history of the academy.
+Finally, he promised the former Commandant that with the AP steering the affairs of the branch, desired result will be delivered.